2003 Melbourne runaway train: Near miss

 By the time 5264 arrived at Kensington at 9:30 p.m. it was only 113 seconds behind 5262, putting both trains in grave danger.
 Asking the driver of 5262 to attempt to outrun the runaway would have placed the passenger-carrying train at great risk of a derailment, meaning Metrol's only option was to divert the runaway before it could collide with 5262.
-Even then, the options open to the controllers were limited: one possible route would have sent the speeding train onto a flying junction, with the possibility of it falling onto other active lines below; another route into goods sidings was blocked by a train in the opposite direction; and diversion into the underground City Loop was prevented by both oncoming trains and the arrangement of tracks near the entrance at North Melbourne.
+Even then, the options open to the controllers were limited: one possible route would have sent the speeding train onto a flying junction, with the possibility of it falling onto other active lines below; another route into goods sidings was blocked by a train in the opposite direction; and diversion into the underground City Loop was prevented by both oncoming trains from the loop and the arrangement of tracks near the entrance at North Melbourne.

-Metrol officers opted to reroute 5262 from the "east suburban line" to the adjacent tracks of the "main suburban line", with the intention of immediately switching back the points so that 5264 continued on the east suburban line towards Spencer Street.
+Metrol officers opted to reroute 5262 from the "up east suburban line" across a pair of crossovers to the "up main suburban line", with the intention of immediately switching back the points so that 5264 continued on the east suburban line towards Spencer Street.
 The driver of 5262 was informed of the emergency and told to run through North Melbourne station as quickly as possible when the signal cleared.
 Had the driver of 5262 attempted to pass the red signal, the train stop device would have applied the emergency brake, trapping his train in the path of the runaway.

-At 9:30 p.m. the points were set and the signal cleared for 5262; at the same moment, the driver saw 5264 in his rear-view mirror and accelerated rapidly through the points, far beyond their design speed.
-As soon as officers at Metrol received an indication that the rear of the train had cleared the junction, the points were reversed for 5264.
+At 9:30 p.m. the points were set and the signal cleared for 5262; at the same moment, the driver saw 5264 in his rear-view mirror and accelerated rapidly through the points, far beyond their design speed of 40kph.
+As soon as officers at Metrol received an indication that the rear of the train had cleared the junction, the points were reversed for 5264 to continue along the up east suburban line.
 Briefly, however, it appeared that the diversion had been unsuccessful and a major collision had occurred: the signallers' indications showed the two trains on the same path, and controllers could not raise the driver of 5262 on the radio.
-Eventually, the driver contacted Metrol and told the controllers the runaway had sped past him and continued into North Melbourne station.
+Eventually, the driver of 5262 contacted Metrol and told the controllers the runaway had sped past him and continued into North Melbourne station.
 Later calculations showed that disaster had been averted by less than a second.